shubhamkhuntia/Addon-Tests/README.md

 We are not currently executing or developing tests for add-ons in this repository.
-You can find the new UI test suite for add-ons that in the [addons-server](https://github.com/mozilla/addons-server/tree/master/tests/ui) repository, and can discover more in the project's official [documentation](https://addons-server.readthedocs.io/en/latest/index.html)
+You can find the new UI test suite for add-ons that in the [addons-server](https://github.com/mozilla/addons-server/tree/master/tests/ui) repository, and can discover more in the project's official site .
+[documentation](https://addons-server.readthedocs.io/en/latest/index.html)
+Hope you have a good day
+Thank you !!!